Getting a new Phone ?

 We often get wrapped up in the moment of getting a new phone and forget about 2FA codes and managing our Identity…

-We all need these 2FA Codes to login and run our lives to it’s important to give this some thought and plan ahead.
+We all need these 2FA Codes to securely manage our digital footprints so it’s important to give this some thought and plan ahead.

-Your mobile is an important and integral part of your security solutions and provides important functions like running your Authenticator Apps such as the Microsoft Authenticator and Google Authenticator and gives you mobile email and access to your Teams, SharePoint, OneDrive and very often your online banking just to name a few.
+Your mobile is a critical part of your security solutions and provides important functions like running your Authenticator Apps such as the Microsoft Authenticator and Google Authenticator and gives you mobile email and access to your Teams, SharePoint, OneDrive and very often your online banking just to name a few.

 Follow these steps to avoid login & identity issues.